JosueAfouda/PowerBI-Portfolio/README.md

 ## ABOUT ME

 Hello!
-I'm Adegbola Aremou Josue Afouda (Yes, like any self-respecting African, I have three first names 🤓), a Power BI Data Analyst | Course Creator & Coach | YouTuber.
+I'm Adegbola Aremou 🤓, a Freelance Power BI Data Analyst | Course Creator & Coach | YouTuber.

 ***Below, you will find some of my Power BI projects:***